 - Ethics vs. Legalities

 - Commit to Improvement

 - Outline Everyone who is Involved: Who, What, Where, When…and Why/

 - Establish Budget & Timeline

 Out of Money?
 Think Outside of the Box

 Rebecca M. Marrall is the Diversity Resident Librarian at Western Washington University, located in beautiful Bellingham, Washington.
 Her professional interests revolve around diversity-related issues, library instruction, and accessibility in academic libraries.
 Though Rebecca originally hails from Oregon, she earned her Master’s in Library & Information Science at the University of Hawai’i.
 Prior to her time in Hawai’i, Rebecca completed a Bachelors of Science in Anthropology at Portland State University.
-She very much enjoys being in the Northwest again, but does miss the fabulous weather in Hawai’i.
+She very much enjoys being the Northwest again, but does miss the fabulous weather in Hawai’i.

 Registration limit for each session: 30